Jones Pass in CO may be intimidating to novice drivers

 Jones Pass is a high mountain pass at an elevation of 3.804m (12,480ft) above the sea level, located on the boundary of Clear Creek and Grand counties, in the U.S. state of Colorado.
 The road to the summit has a relatively good road surface given its high altitude.
 It's one of the highest roads of Colorado.

 Can you drive to Jones Pass in CO?

-Located in the Clear Creek County, the road over the pass is gravel.
+Tucked away in the beautiful Arapaho National Forest the road to the summit is totally unpaved.
 It’s called Jones Pass Road (Forest Road 202).
-It climbs gradually to the top of the pass and descends steeply down the west side to a closed road.
-Road is narrow and steep on he west side of pass and may be intimidating to novice drivers.
-The road encompasses miles of stunning views through twisty hair pin corners, high elevations and steep grades.
-Snow can block trail well into summer.
+It’s essentially a dirt road with some steep grades along the way.
+The road is narrow and steep and may be intimidating to novice drivers.
+The road travels above treeline for several miles until it dead-ends after crossing the Continental Divide.
+It can be traversed by most vehicles in good conditions but medium to high clearance is necessary in passing some of the route’s tougher sections.
+Although the route is not overly difficult, the winding turns and steep grades may be intimidating for inexperienced drivers.
 The switchbacks on the way up are easy and wide in most places.
 They are near the edge in many places, though, so it may challenge those with a fear of heights.
 The road is kept well maintained, though.

 Pic: Nate Jensen